Super Mario Sunshine

 is a 2002 platform game developed and published by Nintendo for the GameCube.
 It is the second 3D game in the Super Mario series, following Super Mario 64 (1996).
 The game was directed by Yoshiaki Koizumi and Kenta Usui, produced by series creators Shigeru Miyamoto and Takashi Tezuka, written by Makoto Wada, and scored by Koji Kondo and Shinobu Tanaka.

 The game takes place on the tropical Isle Delfino, where Mario, Toadsworth, Princess Peach, and five Toads are taking a vacation.
 A villain resembling Mario, known as Shadow Mario, vandalizes the island with graffiti and causes Mario to be wrongfully convicted for the mess.
 Mario is ordered to clean up Isle Delfino, using a device called the Flash Liquidizer Ultra Dousing Device (F.L.U.D.D.), while saving Princess Peach from Shadow Mario.

 Super Mario Sunshine received critical acclaim, with reviewers praising the game's graphics, gameplay, story, soundtrack, and the addition of F.L.U.D.D. as a mechanic.
-However, some criticized the game's camera, F.L.U.D.D.'s gimmicky nature, the difficulty of some of the missions, and the decision to use full voice acting for some characters.
+However, some criticized the game's camera, F.L.U.D.D.'s gimmicky nature, the high difficulty of some of the missions, and the decision to use full voice acting for some characters.
 The game sold over five million copies worldwide by 2006, making it one of the best-selling GameCube games.
 The game was re-released as a part of the Player's Choice brand in 2003.
 It was re-released alongside Super Mario 64 and Super Mario Galaxy in the Super Mario 3D All-Stars collection for the Nintendo Switch in 2020.
-The game is set to be re-released for Nintendo Switch 2 as part of the Nintendo Classics service on Nintendo Switch Online.
+The game was re-released for Nintendo Switch 2 as part of the Nintendo Classics service on Nintendo Switch Online on August 13, 2026.

 Gameplay

-Super Mario Sunshine shares many gameplay elements with its predecessor, Super Mario 64, while introducing several new features.
+Super Mario Sunshine is a platformer and action-adventure game.
+It shares many gameplay elements with its predecessor, Super Mario 64, while introducing several new features.
 Players control Mario as he collects 120 Shine Sprites to bring light back to Isle Delfino and prove his innocence after Bowser Jr. disguises himself as Mario, steals the Shine Sprites, and covers the island in toxic slime.
 Players start off in the hub world of Delfino Plaza and access various worlds via portals which become available as the game progresses.
 Like Stars in Super Mario 64, players obtain Shine Sprites by clearing selected missions with specific objectives.
 Unlike its predecessor, these missions have a more strictly linear order and most mission Shine Sprites cannot be collected until previous missions are completed.
 There are also various hidden areas and challenges across Isle Delfino where more Shine Sprites can be obtained.
 Throughout the game, players can find Blue Coins hidden across Isle Delfino, which can be exchanged for Shine Sprites in the boathouse at Delfino Plaza.